 - Windows CSV file

 If you wish to review the data, it may be imported into an Excel file.
-Note: It is not necessary to do this for the data to be read and used in FenestraPro.
+Note: It is not necessary to do this for the data to be read or used in FenestraPro.
 Once the data is exported from the Tool, FenestraPro will be able to use the data.

 11. To view the Data in the CSV file, a few steps are required.